Software Engineering Certificate

 AIT 735 CASE STUDIES IN DATABASE MANAGEMENT SYSTEMS (3)

 Real-world projects dealing with issues related to development, management and maintenance of large-scaled information systems; emphasis is on the distributed database systems and related security issues.
 This is a capstone course for the Database Management Systems certificate.
 Prerequisites: AIT 632, AIT 732 and consent of AIT graduate program director.

 Students conduct a study in an advanced IT related topic or undertake the analysis, design and implementation of real-world application.
 The application may be related to an industrial project sponsored by a company or it may be a mutual interest to the student and the supervising faculty.
-Prerequisites: Completion of at least 18 units toward M.S. in AIT or COSC.
+May be repeated for a maximum of 6 units.
+Prerequisites: program admission and approval of program director.

 AIT 885 PROJECT CONTINUUM (1)